 Following on from the Joint Nature Conservation Committee (JNCC) report, and subsequent NRW planning advice and RoP, a number of frameworks, action plans and guidance documents have been developed to help tackle excess nutrients entering Welsh catchments.
-This section consolidates some of the key supporting frameworks and guidance documents that will be applicable to the Council, stakeholders, developers and locals.
+This section consolidates some of the key supporting frameworks and guidance documents that <a href="would-arewill-are

 The river pollution summits convened by the First Minister, jointly chaired by the Minister for Rural Affairs and the Minister for Climate Change, have discussed the need to move at speed, strip away complexity and provide certainty in messaging across the different challenges.
+The third Phosphates Summit is being held in November 2023.

 The Welsh Government (WG) Relieving pressures on SAC river catchments to support delivery of affordable housing Action Plan (2022) sets out clear actions, timescales, and responsibilities to tackle pollution in SAC river catchments and address planning constraints.
-Whilst the action plan mainly focuses on the issue of unlocking development across Wales, certain themes are applicable to returning the SAC rivers to favourable conditions, and delivering wider benefits, via the menu of mitigation measures.
+Whilst the action plan mainly focuses on the issue of unlocking development across Wales, certain themes\couldare\be\applicable to returning the SAC rivers to favourable conditions, and delivering wider benefits, via the menu of mitigation measures.